Gravitational Waves from Double White Dwarfs as probes of the Milky Way: Population-based Inference using the resolved sources

-The second step would be to impose a set of priors on the hyper-parameters, which of course will depend on the given population model.
+The second step would be to impose a set of priors on the hyperparameters, which of course will depend on the given population model.
 Starting with the chirp mass ${\mathcal M}$ case, we first have to account for possible selection effects of the catalogue of the resolvable sources, which are quite evident from the right panel of~\cref{fig:pdfs}.
-In this figure, we compare the ${\mathcal M}$ PDFs of both the full population, and the sub-set catalogue that contains the resolvable sources.
-Both functions agree well for the lower part of the mass spectrum, but as expected, they diverge for ${\mathcal M}\gtrapprox 0.7$.
+In this figure, we compare the ${\mathcal M}$ PDFs of both the full population (in light blue color), and the sub-set catalogue that contains the resolvable sources (in dark blue color).
+Both functions agree well for the lower part of the mass spectrum, but as expected, they diverge for ${\mathcal M}\lessapprox 0.7~M_\odot$.
 The reason is that the confusion stochastic ensemble signal dominates the frequency ranges between $0.1$ to $3$~$\mathrm{mHz}$, and therefore causes fewer detectable sources, and with larger estimated error-bars.
-As a result, the features of the PDF of ${\mathcal M}$ above $0.7~\mathrm{M}_\odot$ are not accessible from this analysis alone.
-For the above reasons, we restrict the fit for $0 \leq {\cal M} \leq 0.75$, and we adopt uniform priors for the parameters of~\cref{eq:m_pdf} as $n_1 \sim {\mathcal U}[-10,\, 50]$, $n_2 \sim {\mathcal U}[-50,\, 10]$, and $n_3 \sim {\mathcal U}[-100,\, -1]$.
-We also choose to keep ${\cal M}_1=0.25\,$M$_\odot$ and ${\cal M}_2=0.75\,$M$_\odot$ constant for the sake of simplicity.
-We recall that ${\cal M}_1$ and ${\cal M}_2$ represent constants of our astrophysically-motivated prior (see \cref{eq:m_pdf}).
+However, for this specific population (that was described in~\citep{KorolHallakoun2021}), after performing the FIM analysis mentioned in section~\ref{sec:foreground_estimation}, we recover a considerable percentage of sources with measurable chirp mass.
+In particular, the $15$\,per cent of the resolved sources, will have a chirp mass relative error lower than $10$\,per cent.
+These provide us with enough weight through \cref{eq:mc_sigma} in order to be able to recover sufficient information about the chirp mass distribution\footnote{As a cross-validation test, we have explored the limitations of this methodology by attempting to estimate the hyperparameters of the chirp mass distribution for different number of resolvable sources.
+In particular, we have repeated the analysis by considering sources with different levels of mass measurement errors.
+We have found that the chirp mass prior is sufficiently reconstructed for ${\mathcal M}\gtrapprox 0.7$ by utilizing sources up to 100\% of their relative errors.
+However, this figure is naturally dependent on the given binary population model under study.}.